 Pack tightly and cover the cabbage

-Once the cabbage and salt mixture is packed tightly into a suitable container, it's essential that you cover the cabbage and liquid to exclude air, since the fermentation process requires an anaerobic (air-tight) condition.
-A salt-water (brine-filled), food-grade plastic bag is one of the easiest and best ways to both cover and weigh down the cabbage.
+Once the cabbage and salt mixture is packed tightly into a suitable container, it's essential that you cover the cabbage and liquid to exclude air since the fermentation process requires an anaerobic (air-tight) condition.
+A salt-water (brine-filled), a food-grade plastic bag is one of the easiest and best ways to both cover and weigh down the cabbage.